-Using box color is a risk and can, in fact, make your hair unhealthy vs healthy even if you are coloring it darker.
-Box color uses a stronger version of ammonia which if used improperly will leave your hair looking dead AF.
-You can take healthy hair and ruin it with one bad box color in a matter of 30 min.
+Box color uses a stronger version of ammonia, which will leave your hair looking dead if mishandled.
+So you can take healthy hair and ruin it with one lousy box color in a matter of 30 min.

-At the same time if you go into a bad stylist they can damage your hair by using poor coloring technique.
-Check reviews, check Yelp and ask your friends on stylist suggestions.
+At the same time, if you go into a bad stylist, they can damage your hair by using poor coloring techniques.

 MYTH: It Doesn’t Matter What Brand You Use When You Go Dark